French expedition to Korea: Seized Korean royal books

 The books seized by the French at Ganghwa, some 297 volumes of Uigwe, royal court protocols of Korea's last ruling monarchy, the Joseon dynasty, dating from between the 14th and 19th centuries, went on to become the core of the Korea collection in the Bibliothèque nationale de France.
 In 2010 it was revealed that the French government was planning to return the books on a renewable lease to Korea, despite the fact that French law generally prohibited the cession of museum property.
 In early 2011, South Korean president Lee Myung-bak and French president Nicolas Sarkozy finalized an agreement for the return of all the books on a renewable lease.
 In June 2011, celebrations were held in the port city of Incheon to commemorate their final return.
-The collection is now being stored in the National Museum of Korea.
+The collection is now stored in the National Museum of Korea.

 Legacy

 In the course of these events, in August 1866, the U.S. civilian merchant ship, SS General Sherman foundered on the coast of Korea during an illegal trade mission.
 Violence ensued between the Koreans and the Americans.
 The General Sherman was sunk in the dispute, and a number of American merchantmen sailors and Koreans killed.
-With no verified accounts provided by the Joseon Dynasty about the fate of the General Sherman The United States offered France a combined operation to recover information on the schooner's fate, but the project was abandoned due to the relatively low interest for Korea at that time.
+With no verified accounts provided by the Joseon Dynasty about the fate of the General Sherman, the United States offered France a combined operation to recover information on the schooner's fate, but the project was abandoned due to the relatively low interest for Korea at that time.
 An intervention was launched five years later, in 1871, with the United States Korean expedition.

-The Korean government would finally agree to open the country in 1876, when a fleet of the Imperial Japanese Navy was sent under the orders of Kuroda Kiyotaka, leading to the Treaty of Ganghwa.
+The Korean government finally agreed to open the country in 1876, when a fleet of the Imperial Japanese Navy was sent under the orders of Kuroda Kiyotaka, leading to the Treaty of Ganghwa.